 The Weeride Co-Pilot is our top pick for budget trailer cycles.
-For under $100, this tag-a-long bike is a ton of fun, even if it does wobble a bit in the back!
+For under $150, this tag-a-long bike is a ton of fun, even if it does wobble a bit in the back!
+Weeride was recently purchased by Kazam, so this product is also called the Kazam Co-Pilot.
 Read the full review for more insight from our test rides.

 RATING: Highly Recommended